 2. Schedule in worry time

-While our anxiety needs acknowledgement, it also needs restrictions so it doesn't permeate every aspect of our life.
+While our anxiety needs acknowledgment, it also needs restrictions so it doesn't permeate every aspect of our life.

 Schedule in 5 minutes of Worry Time at the top of every hour or two, at which point, say to your anxiety (yes, really speak to it!), "Worries, you're getting my full attention right now."
 Tell your kids that you need a few minutes in the bathroom, grab a notebook and record your worried thoughts and feelings.